Bone Tumors and Soft Tissue Tumors

 Then the doctor may suggest tests to help tell:

-The doctor may want to have pictures taken of the inside of your child’s body ().
+The doctor may want to have pictures taken of the inside of the body ().

-Often, we can see and assess benign bone tumors by taking an of the bone.
+Often, we can detect bone tumors by taking an of the bone.

-If an X-ray does not give enough information about your child’s tumor, we may use:
+If an X-ray does not give enough information about the tumor, we may use the following:

-If suggest that the tumor may be cancer, your child will have a .
-In the hospital, surgeons will cut out a small piece of the tumor and check it under a microscope for signs of cancer.
-This test is important to tell the type of tumor and help us plan treatment.
+If suggest that the tumor may be cancer or a benign tumor that requires specialized treatment, we do a .
+In the operating room, doctors will cut out a small piece of the tumor and check it under a microscope to see what it is.
+This information helps us plan any recommended treatment.

 Our surgeons use extra care when doing the biopsy to avoid the risk of spreading the tumor cells.
 In certain cases, our surgeons or do a biopsy using a needle instead of with surgery.